IrinaAdeniyi/WildFind/README.md

 As a passionate web developer I love to combine fun with learning through interactive, user-driven experiences.
 This project showcases how data doesn’t have to be static — it can be explored, played with, and discovered.

 My aim is to create a site that’s engaging for users of all ages, while also presenting meaningful information about the natural world.
-Whether you're here to test your skills, learn about wildlife, or just enjoy a beautifully crafted hidden objects safari game, I hope this experience brings you something new.
+Whether you're here to test your skills, learn about wildlife, or just enjoy a beautifully crafted hidden objects rainforest game, I hope this experience brings you something new.

 This project was built as part of my journey in learning and applying front-end technologies, and it reflects the following values: